techwithtim/Snake-Game/README.md

   - log.txt, error.txt, traceback.txt

 ## Making your own GitHub repository

-We offer a simple Ren'Py-focused repository template that offers some conveniences:
-  - A default `.gitignore` that excludes local cache, logs, and error files, and ignores .rpyc/.rpymc files (corresponds to python's .pyc files)
-  - Helper scripts in `bin/` for setup and execution of your project.
-  - A `.vscode/extensions.json` of recommended VSCode extensions for a Ren'Py language highlighter and task runner
-  - A `.vscode/tasks.json` of task shortcuts that let you control the standard Ren'Py launcher tasks via VSCode

 If you can run `git` on your command prompt (or powershell, etc), you can use it to synchronize your project to GitHub or other git provider.